adamvi/Markdown_Document/index.md

 This section provides an example of how to form basic lists and and also provides an explanation of the YAML front matter.
 WTF is [YAML front matter](http://jekyllrb.com/docs/frontmatter/), you ask?
 That is the very top section of the [index.md](https://raw.github.com/adamvi/Markdown_Document/gh-pages/index.md) file.
 It is composed of several parts that define how your Markdown Document will appear, and will require customization by you the author.

 1.  **"layout"** - this corresponds to the *.html file you want to use as the 'layout' for your document.
 Two choices are provided here in the `_layouts` directory.
 The first is report.html, which is the more detailed document that includes the "document lens" navigation tool on the left hand side of the static website.
 The other layout template is report_simple.html, which provides only the formatted document.
 It allows one to print out a clean version of the document, and may be more easily read on mobile devices.
-An example of this [can be found here](simple_document.html).
+An example of this [can be found here](An_Example_Github_Pages_Document_Simple.html).
 The markdown file is identical to index.md, but with the revised YAML entry for 'layout' and has the 'contents' area removed from it.
-The raw version of the markdown text file can be [viewed on Github](https://raw.github.com/adamvi/Markdown_Document/gh-pages/simple_document.md).
+The raw version of the markdown text file can be [viewed on Github](https://raw.github.com/adamvi/Markdown_Document/gh-pages/An_Example_Github_Pages_Document_Simple.md).
-2.  **"report_title"** - This is the printed title at the top of the document
+2.  **"report_title"** - This is the printed title at the top of the document.
+It is also the name that must be given (words seperated by underscores) to both the pdf version of the report for download (if available) and the .md and .html files used for the simple (printable) version.
+These links are created as a default in the report.html layout.
 3.  **"report_abstract"** - this is the blurb that (can) appear underneath the tittle.
 4.  **"report_date"** - the date the report/document was published
 5.  **"meta_title"** - The informational title that appears on the tab in the web-browser that the page is displayed in.